tchaecker/phoenix_sc2/README.md

 ## Installation
 [Instructions on how to install Phoenix SC2]
+- **Installing Git on Windows 11:** Have a look at our [Step-by-Step Guide to Installing Git on Windows 11](https://github.com/tchaecker/phoenix_sc2/docs/Step-by-Step Guide to Installing Git on Windows 11.md).

 ## Usage
 [Simple examples of how to use the tool, including code snippets]